-These verses are quite revealing.
-They show that Muhammad came under so much fire from the people that he had to find a way to excuse the constant changes in his recitations.
-You can see that his listeners rightly dismissed him as a forger for this.
-Though they were illiterates, they would not be taken for a ride.
-They knew that a supposed divine revelation that keeps changing must be a fraud.
-Muhammad had to do some damage control- “most of them understand not“– understand what?
+These verses indicate that Muhammad came under so much fire from the people that he had to find a way to excuse the constant changes in his recitations.
+Notice that his listeners rightly dismissed him as a forger.
+Though they were illiterates, they refused to be taken for a ride.
+They knew that a supposed divine revelation that keeps changing must be fraudulent.
+Muhammad had to do some damage control – “most of them understand not” – understand what?
 That God swallows His words?

-He says they don’t know that “Allah is able to do all things“– Really?
+He said they don’t know that “Allah is able to do all things” – Really?
 Changing verses like a failed redactor?
 What kind of a deity is that?
 Wait a minute, why would the all-knowing God be bringing “a better verse?”
 Why didn’t Allah save us the confusion and lengthy explanations by giving a better verse from the start?

 3. The Test of originality.

-There is simply nothing new in the Quran.
-Allah revealed nothing that had not been unknown in older religions or Scriptures.
+There’s simply nothing new in the Quran.
+There’s nothing Allah ‘revealed’ in it that hadn’t been already known in older scriptures or religions.
 The only “new” thing the Quran said is that Muhammad is the prophet of God.

-The two angels “Harut and Marut” mentioned in Sura 2:102 were the very names of two idols mentioned in Talmudic fairytales.
-The idea of seven heavens and seven hells in Suras 15:44 and 17:44 were adopted from the Jewish Hagigah and Zohar.
-The story of the 7 sleepers in the cave which kept Allah at the guessing table was an old Christian fairy tale found in the writings of Jacob Sarug (d.
+The two angels “Harut and Marut” mentioned in Sura 2:102 were the very names of two idols mentioned in Talmudic fairy tales.
+The idea of seven heavens and seven hells in Suras 15:44 and 17:44 was adopted from the Jewish Hagigah.
+The story of the 7 sleepers in the cave which kept Allah at the guessing table was an old Syrian Christian legend found in the writings of Jacob Sarug (d.
 521 AD).

 As if repeating something over and over magically makes it true, the editor of the hadith Mishkat’ul Masabih wrote: “It [the Quran] repeatedly challenged the people of the world to bring a chapter like it, but they failed and the challenge remains unanswered up to this day…” (Vol. III, p 664).

-We cannot blame them for this mulish mentality.
-If the Quran is a challenge, how come Islamic leaders today get violent and issue death penalty whenever it is criticized or challenged?
+We cannot blame him for this mulish mentality.
+If the Quran is a challenge, why do Islamic leaders today get violent and issue death penalty whenever it is criticized or challenged?
 Is that not a sign of weakness?
 Even after Muhammad told the people to write a sura like it, he quickly adds:

-On one hand they were told to “produce a sura like it” and at the same time, he said those who cannot do so must surely burn in Hell.
+On one hand they were told to “produce a sura like it” and on the other, he said those who cannot do so must surely burn in Hell.
 This was a psychological weapon because no one would want to “produce a sura like it” since Muhammad has attached a clause to it.
 Smart old Mo.